saapo-ka-baadshah/ArduinoOscilloscope/README.md

 ---

-## First Install the following Firmware:
+## Flash following Firmware on your device:
 Framework Used: Arduino (For the sake of simplicity)

 Flash following code on your MCU: